 This will generate an optimized classmap that loads classes faster.

-Use Queues
+Use queues

-Step 1: Set up a queue driver
+Set up a queue driver

 To use queues in Laravel, you'll first need to set up a queue driver.
 Laravel supports several queue drivers out of the box, including Beanstalkd, Redis, and Amazon SQS.
 The specific driver you choose will depend on your application's needs and your hosting environment.
 To set up a queue driver, you'll need to configure the driver's settings in your application's .env file or in the config/queue.php file.
 Here's an example configuration for the Beanstalkd driver: